Viorica-SP/OOP-Project/README.md

 # OOP-Project
-In this project i wanted to prove my base skills in regard to object oriented programming by doing an simple code that manages the activity of a board game store.
+In this project i wanted to prove my base skills in regard to object oriented programming by doing a simple code that manages the activity of a board game store.

 The application does the following: